-Global Head of TMC
+Head of the CMS TMC Group

-Global Head of TMC
+Head of the CMS TMC Group

 78 Cannon Street

-Chris Watson is a partner and Head of TMC at CMS.
 He focuses on international commercial matters in the technology, media and communications sectors, particularly in areas where competition and regulation overlap, and on EU law arising in cross-border and complex telecommunications transactions.

 He also has extensive experience in other regulated network sectors, such as postal and other utilities, as well as in general commercial, corporate, and financial matters.

 Chris works with an extensive range of clients in the global telecommunications industry.
 He has been recognised in The International Who's Who of Telecoms & Media Lawyers for 2016 as one of only three "Thought Leaders" for Telecoms & Media across the EMEA in which he is described as "exceptionally bright" and "technically excellent", and boasts an "amazingly international practice".

 He has a strong interest in the Middle East, having lived in Iran for a number of years, and has developed a global practice with approximately half of his clients based outside the UK.